 - Daily whole school assemblies and special themed assemblies.

 - Ability to recognise the differences between right and wrong.

 - School trips and visitors which promote outstanding behaviour.

 - Creating class books and displays regarding rules, Learning Powers and behaviour.

-- Celebrations of outstanding behaviour and excellent etiquette such as Star Awards (class behaviour, golden rule keepers and lunchtime behaviour).
+- Celebrations of outstanding behaviour and excellent etiquette such as Star Awards (class behaviour, rainbow rule keepers and lunchtime behaviour).